- Height: 20-24 inches

 - Temperament: Energetic, protective, agile, alert

 If you were to picture a medium-sized dog with a thick coat that bears some resemblance to a sheepdog, you could be thinking of the Aidi.
-The Aidi is also known as the Chien de l’Atlas and it is an African breed that was developed in Morocco.
+It is also known as the Chien de l’Atlas and it is an African breed that was developed in Morocco.
 This breed was not common until the 1960s and it still has not been recognized by the AKC.
 Though this breed was developed for livestock guardianship, the modern Aidi is more commonly kept for companionship.
-If you are looking for a medium-sized active breed, the Aidi may be a good option for you.
+If you are looking for a medium-sized active breed, this breed may be a good option for you.

 Though this breed was developed for livestock guardianship, the modern Aidi is more commonly kept for companionship.